yug-am/sql-blc-sync/README.md

 In the case of SCG first configure and run schema_extract then run smart_contract_baker to get the solidity code with RDBMS constraints.
 Other modules can be run directly with the respective main file as specified in the Module file table.
-Also, for bootstrap testing, the modules read SQL commands or Blockchain smart contract calls from a text file in `./input_sync_sql_blc`.
+Also, for bootstrap testing, the modules read SQL commands or Blockchain smart contract calls from the Configuration  file(refer usage table) in `./input_sync_sql_blc` after configuring schema info text file `schema_dict.txt` that can be generated from SCG module's schema_extract function and is available as `./dict_output/schema_dict.txt`.
-Only works with string data type because web3 encoding library output is not the same as EVM output.
+Current version only works with string data type because web3 encoding library output is not the same as EVM output.

 ## Test